thaonbtfin/gdp-dashboard/src/tastock/README.md

 This document explains the data management system for the Tastock application, which optimizes data fetching, calculation, and storage for both portfolios and symbols.

-## Overview
+## Architecture Overview

-The data management system provides the following features:
+The data management system follows an object-oriented design with clear separation of concerns:

-1. **Unified Data Fetching**: Fetch history and financial data for stocks, avoiding duplicate fetches for the same symbol
-2. **Optimized Data Storage**: Save data in a logical folder structure to avoid redundant reads
-3. **Performance Metrics Calculation**: Calculate and store performance metrics for all symbols and portfolios
-4. **Intrinsic Value Calculation**: Calculate and store intrinsic values for all symbols
-5. **Scheduled Updates**: Run scheduled updates to keep data current
-6. **In-Memory Caching**: Cache data in memory to improve performance
+1. **DataManager**: Coordinates between fetching, calculating, and storing data
+2. **DataFetcher**: Handles fetching stock data and caching it to avoid duplicate requests
+3. **DataCalculator**: Handles calculating metrics from stock data
+4. **DataStorage**: Handles storing and loading stock data
+5. **Cache Utilities**: Provides in-memory caching for improved performance

 ## Directory Structure